WARRANTS ON COMMON STOCK |

 Subsequent Measurement—Private Placement Warrants

+The Private Placement Warrants are measured at fair value on a recurring basis based on the closing price of KORE.WS on the relevant date.
 The change in fair value of the warrant liability for the three months ended June 30, 2022, and 2021, resulted in a gain of $0.1 and a loss of $0.0 million, respectively.
 The change in fair value of the warrant liability for the six months ended June 30, 2022, and 2021, resulted in a gain of $0.1 million and $2.4 million, respectively.